Haldor Johan Hanson

 Haldor Johan Hanson (June 24, 1856 – December 14, 1929) was an American hymn writer, publisher and author.

 Background

 Haldor Johan Hanson was born in Fusa in the county of Hordaland near Bergen, Norway to Hans Lammenaes and Herborg (Lønningdahl).
 He emigrated with his family in 1865, at the age of nine, to Grand Mound, Iowa, where his parents farmed.
 Hanson enrolled at Luther College graduating in 1883.
-Hanson studied at the Music Conservatory of Chicago from 1883-1884.
+Hanson studied at the Music Conservatory of Chicago from 1883 to 1884.